Women of reproductive age have a normal physiological vaginal discharge with cyclical variation.

 The most common cause of bacterial STI in the UK is Chlamydia trachomatis.
-Risk factors for STIs include age under 25 years, lack of consistent condom us and a new or more than one sexual partner in the past year.
+Risk factors for STIs include age less than 25 years, lack of consistent condom use, and a new or more than one sexual partner in the past year.

 The presence of one STI makes the presence of another more likely.
 Other causes are Neisseria trachomatis, Trichomonas vaginalis (TV) and herpes simplex.